ChimeraOS/gamescope-session/README.md

 and set variables there:

 ```
-# Size of the (rendered) screen
+# Size of the screen.
+If not set gamescope will detect native resolution from drm.
 SCREEN_HEIGHT=2160
 SCREEN_WIDTH=3840

-# Cursor file to use as default
-CURSOR_FILE="~/.local/share/Steam/tenfoot/resource/images/cursors/arrow.png"

 # Override entire Steam client command line
 STEAMCMD="steam -steamos -pipewire-dmabuf -gamepadui"